 By now, you’ve become familiar with how to cut extremely long grass using some of the tools I’ve mentioned above.
 But wouldn’t it be better to avoid getting yourself into this situation in the first place?

-If you’re trying to cut extremely long grass, you need to first prepare your equipment, then gradually cut down the overgrown lawn in increments, and finally make sure you have the right tools for the job.
+If you’re wondering how to cut long grass, start by preparing your equipment, then gradually trim the overgrown lawn and ensure you have the right tools.

 FAQs about how to cut extremely long grass